dartk/RazorGen/README.md

 ## Source generation

-> **Info**: If the project targets `.NET Standard 2.0`, then the project's references can be used in
-> Razor templates.

 Razor engine does not render a template directly, instead it generates a C# class that has a method that returns a rendered output.
 In order to render a template, an intermediate library with Razor generated classes needs to be compiled.

 The source generator passes all found `.razor` (included to the project as `AdditionalFiles`) templates to the Razor engine, which generates C# classes that render templates.
-Those classes are compiled into a temporary intermediate library, this library is being loaded, and for each class a rendering method is being invoked.
+Those classes are compiled into a temporary intermediate library.

+Source generators target `.NET Standard 2.0` which does not support assembly unloading.
+In order to prevent memory leak by repeated assembly loading, the intermediate library is called in a separate process by an external .NET 7 executable.

-Since the source generator targets `.NET Standard 2.0`, the intermediate library with Razor classes also targets `.NET Standard 2.0`.
-If the project targets `.NET Standard 2.0`, then the project's references will be referenced by the intermediate library.
+If the project that uses the source generator targets `.NET Standard 2.0`, then the project's references will be referenced by the intermediate library.

 ## Saving generated files